 I dont have any info for you.
 Instead, I wanted to say that just because something is the preferred lender doesn't mean you have to use it.
 My school gave a list of lenders and I didn't really like any of them.
 Instead, I opted for t.h.e.
 My FAO didn't care one bit even though she said she didnt have much experience with them.
 It may have added a tad more work on her part, but I ended up with zero fees.

 Medcap/Wells Fargo was my school's preferred lender last year, but they now switched to THE.
 The reason they switched was that Wells Fargo capitalizes interest TWICE on student loans, unlike THE and most other lenders.
 So if you can avoid Wells Fargo, it would save you more money in the long run to switch to another lender.
 Here's the email that our FAO sent out to us about Wells Fargo: It has come to my attention that Wells Fargo capitalizes interest on your unsubsidized loans TWICE, and not "once at repayment" as listed in their brochures.

 In essence, you will accrue interest on interest.

-If you decide to change your lender or have questions or concerns,
+If you decide to change your lender or have questions or concerns, please contact us.